mentics-ml-demo/online-ml/README.md

 # Run

+To use IAM Identity Center as recommended (https://docs.aws.amazon.com/cli/latest/userguide/sso-configure-profile-token.html): aws configure sso export AWS_DEFAULT_PROFILE=<profile-name> # set this if you don't want to specify profile on all the commands aws sso login

 copy `config.template` to `config` and enter the values for the unset properties there.

 For running commands or troubleshooting, you must set the properties in your current shell by running: